 The Islamic State has also increasingly targeted Egypt's Coptic Christians, who make up roughly 10 percent of the country's 94 million people.
 The tactic appears designed to sow further division, turning Egyptians against the Sissi government, which has failed to protect the minority community.

 In 2015, the Islamic State affiliate in Sinai asserted responsibility for the downing of a Russian passenger plane after it took off from the Red Sea resort town of Sharm el-Sheikh.
-That attack, which killed all 224 people aboard, hit Egypt’s economy hard; Russia halted civilian flights to the country, and Britain and other nations stopped airlines from flying to Sharm el-Sheikh, the source of a third of Egypt’s annual tourism revenue.
+That attack, which killed all 224 people aboard, hit Egypt's economy hard; Russia halted civilian flights to the country, and Britain and other nations stopped airlines from flying to Sharm el-Sheikh.

 Heba Farouk Mahfouz contributed to this report.